li983321683/vpnfast.github.io/english.md

 Before choosing a VPN, it is necessary to look at whether all terminals are supported.
 Other devices are basically supported by all businesses, mainly Apple devices.
 After all, Apple is particularly cooperating with domestic censorship, and Cook is fast enough to be a party activist.

-## 2019China stable and easy to use over the wall software VPN recommended
+## 2019 China's easy to use VPN recommended

 ### [ExpressVPN](https://www.expressvpn.com) (Specially recommended)